CollinSteffen/startup/README.md

 ### Authentication
 Both *Users* and the *artists* will have their own accounts.
 The *artists* will have a *buisness* account profile that would allow them to be able to post their work and monetize it.
 The *users* will just have a consumer account that will allow them to search in history and purchase with the card they have already used previously.

+### React
+This would be used to gather resources and build parts to the website.